Importance of Six Sigma Root Cause Analysis (RCA) in Business

 What is the difference between incidents and accidents?

-Start Your Six Sigma Training
+Start Your Process Improvement Training

 What is the difference between causes and symptoms?